News & Events >

 [124] I consider that the Charities Commission erred in finding that Liberty Trust does not have, as its main purpose, a charitable purpose.
 Liberty Trust was set up to advance religion.
 It seeks to do that through teaching financial principles that Liberty Trust proclaims are the Bible's financial principles.
 It seeks to teach those principles through providing a scheme which allows its followers (and anyone else who wishes to join up) to pool financial resources for the benefit of themselves and others.
 It reinforces the religious beliefs on which the scheme is based through its literature promoting the scheme and its other publications and teaching activities.
 It is not merely inspired by or conducive to religion.
 Its purpose, through this scheme, is to spread what is viewed as being the Bible's message.
 In my view the purpose of Liberty Trust falls within the term "advancement of religion" as it has been interpreted in the cases.

 The Battle is the Lords!
-You can read the full judgement here
+Read the full judgement here